A delicious, vegetarian spin on coronation chicken

 100g toasted almonds (optional)

 Stir the cold curry sauce mixture into the mayonnaise and cream.
 Taste and season well.
-Toss about 1/2 the florets in the mayonnaise leaving others to sprinkle over the top.
+Toss about half the florets in the mayonnaise leaving others to sprinkle over the top.

 Sprinkle over the mint leaves and cucumber to serve.
 Throw over the almonds if using.